There's a $25,000 reward for a description of Wanted Poster here, dead or alive.

 - Guybrush gets his very own in Monkey Island 2: LeChuck's Revenge, which is continually updated as your list of crimes keeps growing.
 Altering it is part of solving a puzzle.

-- Also, a clever use of it in the game Zack and Wiki: it's shown as a sort of ranking screen, as you do great acts of piracy/solve puzzles, the bounty goes up, and the fidelity of the sketch on the poster increases, starting from wildly inaccurate (not to mention looking like a six-year-old drew them) and ending at a dead ringer, then going on to photographs of increasing clarity.
+- Zack & Wiki: Quest for Barbaros' Treasure makes clever use of this trope: it's shown as a sort of ranking screen, as you do great acts of piracy/solve puzzles, the bounty goes up, and the fidelity of the sketch on the poster increases, starting from wildly inaccurate (not to mention looking like a six-year-old drew them) and ending at a dead ringer, then going on to photographs of increasing clarity.

 - Tales Series games like to do this, oddly.
 Tales of Symphonia has them scattered around Sylvarant, portraying a rather odd description of Lloyd.